 This Financial Condition Report ("FCR") has been prepared in accordance with the Bermuda Insurance (Public Disclosure) Rules 2015.
 The FCR is required by law to be made available to stakeholders on their website to provide both qualitative and quantitative information beyond that required by Generally Accepted Accounting Principles.
 The FCR addresses business performance, governance approach, capital management and solvency, among other matters.

-This report includes the results and discussion of Liberty Specialty Markets Bermuda Limited (formerly known as Ironshore Insurance Ltd.).
+This report includes the results and discussion of Liberty Specialty Markets Bermuda Limited.

 All numbers in the report are expressed in thousands of U.S. dollars unless otherwise explicitly stated.

 1. BUSINESS AND PERFORMANCE

 1.1 Insurer details